Could coming together

 lead to a better story?

 For several years, we’ve been in the process of discerning God’s will for our next long-term home.
 You can read about our decision to relocate HERE.
 After selling and moving out of our previous location in May, we began to pray about New Hope’s next step.
-That’s when the conversation about a potential church adoption began.
-In this potential adoption, New Hope would adopt Mt.
-Scott Church of God into our church family.
-You can learn more and find an overview of the potential adoption by clicking the link below.Adoption Overview
+That’s when the conversation about a church adoption began.
+We are pleased to announce now that after months of prayer and discernment Mt.
+Scott Church of God has been adopted into the New Hope Church family.
+You can learn more and find an overview of the adoption by clicking the link below.Adoption Overview

 Who is Mt.
 Scott?